patrickbwarren/transam-triton/EMULATOR.md

 When the emulator is running the following function keys can be used to control the emulation:

  - F1: interrupt 1 (RST 1) - clear screen
  - F2: interrupt 2 (RST 2) - save and dump registers
  - F3: reset (RST 0)
- - F4: halt system (jam HLT instruction using interrupt)
- - F5: toggle emulator pause
+ - F4: toggle emulator pause
- - F6: write 8080 status to command line
+ - F5: write 8080 status to command line
- - F7: EPROM programmer: UV erase the EPROM (set all bytes to 0xff)
+ - F6: [EPROM programmer] UV erase the EPROM (set all bytes to 0xff)
- - F8: EPROM programmer: write the EPROM to the file specified by `-z`
+ - F7: [EPROM programmer] write the EPROM to the file specified by `-z`
  - F9: exit emulator

 All other keyboard input is sent to the emulation.